Living Learning Communities (LLCs)

 - Students will receive additional academic support through special advising sessions in their residence hall

-- Students will be exposed to a supportive and inclusive environment within on their floor as well as guidance by the Business LLC academic mentor and resident assistant
+- Students will be exposed to a supportive and inclusive environment on their floor as well as guidance by the Business LLC resident assistant and support of academic mentors in the residence hall

 “I loved meeting new people and living with an awesome roommate for the year.
 It made my transition to college that much easier.”
 Jeremy Swayze, Major: Pre-Business